alexwang-data/Automated-Geocoding-Workflow-in-R-for-Spatial-Data-Processing/README.md

 # Automated-Geocoding-Workflow-in-R-for-Spatial-Data-Processing

-This is a reproducible workflow for transforming messy address data into validated geographic coordinates for GIS analysis.
+This is a reproducible workflow in R for processing and validating address data for GIS applications